 I purchased this book at the Foreign Language Bookstore in Pyongyang.
 A small trusted group of foreigners are employed to translate Korean publications into other languages to distribute the re-education beyond North Korean borders and into international acclaim.

-This particular book was widely distributed; I saw it at most souvenir desks during my visit to North Korea.
-An educated guess, I’d say it’s because the transition between Kim Jong-Il and Kim Jong-Un’s new leadership is still a sensitive political topic – confidence from the people in Kim Jong-Un as the new commander is paramount to North Korea continuing forward unchanged.
+This particular book was widely distributed, I saw it at most souvenir desks during my visit to North Korea.
+I’d say this is because the transition between Kim Jong-Il and Kim Jong-Un’s new leadership is still a sensitive political topic and they’re trying to get some circulation.
+Confidence from the people in Kim Jong-Un as the new commander is paramount to North Korea continuing forward unchanged.

 Air Koryo Items

-Either way, I wanted to take a memento of likely my one and only flight on Air Koryo.
-Air China printed my boarding pass in Beijing, so it didn’t tick the souvenir boxes — next best thing?
+Either way, I wanted to take a memento from the flight with Air Koryo as Air China printed my boarding pass in Beijing and it didn’t tick the souvenir checkbox…so the next best thing?
 An Air Koryo branded air sickness bag and hand-towel.
 I hold no shame!